 In the aim of helping our young swimmers understand and learn the rules of their sport and giving them the confidence to adhere to those rules, the Electric Eels Committee are implementing a swim rule process over the course of the remainder of this swim season.

-It is our hope that our swimmers will be confident in their knowledge of the swim rules to avoid disqualifications at swim meets, be it by invitation, nomination or school swimming carnivals in the future.
+We hope our swimmers will be confident in their knowledge of the swim rules to avoid disqualifications at swim meets, be it by invitation, nomination or school swimming carnivals in the future.

 As a member club of Swimming Queensland, we are governed by a number of overarching policies and regulations.
-This includes the requirement for our swimmers to comply with the rules of swimming for each stroke.
+This includes requiring our swimmers to comply with the swimming rules for each stroke.

-In 2016/17, we sought to comply with these regulations by enforcing the rules of swimming at the Club Championships and disqualified swimmers who breached the rules at this event.
+In 2016/17, we sought to comply with these regulations by enforcing the swimming rules at the Club Championships and disqualified swimmers who breached the rules at this event.

-At the Annual General Meeting on 29 July 2017, the Committee resolved to provide a greater opportunity for our swimmers and give them time to learn the rules of swimming throughout the season of 2017/18.
+At the Annual General Meeting on 29 July 2017, the Committee resolved to provide a greater opportunity for our swimmers and give them time to learn the swimming rules throughout the season of 2017/18.

 In order to do this, our club will take a proactive and incremental approach and work with swimmers identified as not complying with the swimming rules over the course of the season.

-The approach described below will give all swimmers the opportunity to work with their coaches and parents to address any identified issues earlier in the swimming season.
+The approach described below will allow all swimmers to work with their coaches and parents to address any identified issues earlier in the swimming season.

-As a first step, I draw all club members’ attention to the Electric Eels Swim Rules (Attached) which describe the criteria which our Race Referee is governed by.
+As a first step, I draw all club members’ attention to the Electric Eels Swim Rules (Attached), which describe the criteria by which our Race Referee is governed.